GL192021/vae-posterior-collapse/README.md

 ## Numerical Results and Figures
-The `results.md` contains the the results of the current practical implementation that showcase the claims
+The file `results.md` contains the results of the current implementation together with figures illustrating the main claims.

 ---